-This is the EIB network, the Limbaugh Institute for Advanced Conservative Studies where we have more fun than a human being should be allowed to have.
+This is the EIB Network, the Limbaugh Institute for Advanced Conservative Studies, where we have more fun than a human being should be allowed to have.

 Great to have you.

-We have one big exciting, busy broadcast hour remaining.
+We have one big, exciting, busy broadcast hour remaining.

 Do you know the difference in semi-annual and biannual?

-No, semi-annual is uh.
+No, semi-annual is now wait.

-I think semi-annual is every other year.
+Yeah, I think semi-annual is every other year.

 Biannual is twice a year.

-So this is a semi-annual charity golf tournament that I attend for the boys and girls' clubs of America.
+So this is a semi-annual charity golf tournament that I attend for the Boys and Girls Clubs of America.

 Then there's a big, big, big dinner tonight at the site of the charity golf tournament.

-Then the tournament is tomorrow.
+The tournament is tomorrow.

 Mark Stein is the guest slave tomorrow here, hosting the guest host.

-Yeah, just funny with the media there.
+Yeah, just funning with the media there.

-Guest host, Mark Stein will be here, and then we'll be back on Wednesday in a couple of days.
+And then we'll be back on Wednesday in a couple of days.

-I mean, I well, I could use it in a totally quiet environment with one other person if I were standing two or three feet away from them.
+I mean, well, I could use it in a totally quiet environment with one other person if I were standing two or three feet away from them.

 I mean, dual speed, twice as fast chipmunks.